 The worldwide health alert triggered by coronavirus is generating a great deal of uncertainty among companies, affecting all aspects of their activity.
-Since the crisis took hold, Garrigues has been at the disposal of its clients, with multidisciplinary teams specializing in all practice areas in the countries in which it is present.
-These are also the teams responsible for supervising the contents of this Special section, in which we provide information on all legal developments in relation to the coronavirus crisis, on proposals made by social partners, agreements, decisions, orders, etc.; in short, all the relevant information which companies need to be aware of.
+Garrigues offers its clients multidisciplinary teams specializing in all practice areas in the countries in which it operates.
+Since the crisis took hold, the firm has established a team of professionals responsible for supervising the contents of this Special section, in which we provide information on all legal developments in relation to the coronavirus crisis, on proposals made by social partners, agreements, decisions, orders, etc.; in short, all the relevant information which companies need to be aware of.

 After 2020 when Latin American governments, like the rest of the world, focused on tackling the health crisis and economically shoring up the sectors that were hardest hit by the necessary business restrictions, 2021 presented an opportunity to rebalance weakened public finances without detracting from the slow but steady recovery in those countries.
 In this document, our tax experts analyze the tax changes announced and enacted in 2021 in Chile, Mexico, Peru, Colombia, Argentina and Uruguay.

 The Government and social partners have reached an agreement to extend temporary layoffs and other relevant measures from a labor law standpoint.
 In addition, the increase in the minimum wage has been published in the Official State Gazette.